ads-mirrors/auditing.cybersecurity-evaluation-tool-cset/install-and-troubleshooting-guides/enterprise_install.md

 2. We will be using Microsoft SQL Server 2022 for this setup.
 If you need to, you can download the [Express version from Microsoft directly](https://www.microsoft.com/en-us/download/details.aspx?id=101064).

-3.	**IIS-specific**: If using IIS hosting, your server will need the URL Rewrite Module installed.
-This can be downloaded [directly from Microsoft](https://www.iis.net/downloads/microsoft/url-rewrite) (Note that this module cannot be installed until IIS has been installed first.
-The process for installing IIS is explained in the next section).
+3.	**REQUIRED for IIS deployment**: The URL Rewrite Module is a mandatory component for deploying CSET with IIS hosting.
+This module must be installed on your server and can be downloaded [directly from Microsoft](https://www.iis.net/downloads/microsoft/url-rewrite). **Important**: This module cannot be installed until IIS has been installed first.
+The process for installing IIS is explained in the next section.

 4. CSET® requires the ASP.NET Core 7 and .NET 8 runtimes to run successfully.
 For IIS hosting, install the .NET 8 Hosting Bundle, which includes both runtimes and IIS support.
 For Kestrel standalone, install the .NET 8 Runtime.
 Both can be downloaded [directly from Microsoft](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).